NicolaLovo/GoogleCloudNotes/ch7-high-availability-and-autoscaling/ch7.2-instance-groups-and-instance-templates.md

   - auto-updating
 - `Unmanaged Instance Groups(UIGs)` -> managed by the user

+An important osservation is that if _autoscaling is OFF_ in an instance group, you can still configure the minimum and maximum number of instances in the group, but they will not change automatically based on load.

 Use cases:

 - stateless server workloads -> web servers, web apps...